GoSecure/xxe-workshop/codelabs/index.md

 ### Requirements

-The requirement is to have a to have an HTTP interception proxy installed.
+The first requirement is to have a to have an HTTP interception proxy installed.

  - [Burp Suite](https://portswigger.net/burp)
  - [OWASP ZAP](https://portswigger.net/burp)